-- Select MENU > Monitoring > Master Magnification to set the magnification of the EVF and the SDI outputs simultaneously. - Note: When individual outputs have been set to different magnification values, the master magnification menu entry shows "-".
-Changing the master magnification will force the magnification of all outputs to the new value. - Select MENU > Monitoring > EVF/Monitor > Magnification to set the magnification of the EVF and the flip-out monitor. - Select MENU > Monitoring > SDI > SDI Processing > Magnification to set the magnification of the SDI outputs. - Note: Magnification can only be applied with SDI image set to processed. - Note: Magnification is reset to 100% when the recording resolution is changed.
+Select MENU > Monitoring > Master Magnification to set the magnification level of the EVF and the SDI outputs simultaneously.
+Note: When individual outputs have been set to different magnification values, the master magnification menu entry shows "-".
+Changing the master magnification will force the magnification of all outputs to the new value.

+- Select MENU > Monitoring > EVF/Monitor > Magnification to set the magnification level of the EVF and the flip-out monitor. - Select MENU > Monitoring > SDI > SDI Processing > Magnification to set the magnification level of the SDI outputs.

+Note: Magnification can only be applied on the SDI output(s) with SDI image set to processed.
+Note: Magnification is not available when using recording formats that record 2K or HD clips.
+Note: Magnification is reset to 100% when the recording resolution is changed.